kilroy-2/rl-rank-stats-web-scrap/README.md

 [![Open Source Love svg2](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/kilroy-2/rl-rank-stats-web-scrap) [![Ask Me Anything !](https://img.shields.io/badge/WRITTEN%20IN-PHP-787CB5.svg)](https://github.com/kilroy-2/rl-rank-stats-web-scrap)

 Script that scraps html code from https://rocketleague.tracker.network/
-to get rank and stats data of a player in Rocket League.
+to get rank, tournament and stats data of a player in Rocket League.
 Output is json.

 The output is only general and selected information that I find to be important.
 Of course theres way more that can be in the output.
 If you want more, ```var_dump($data)``` and see the glorious amount of information you can access.